 All vehicles must be fitted with a safety roll-over structure as defined in the Motorsport UK Yearbook, Section K.

-Interior fittings, trim and bodywork may be locally modified to allow fitting of the safety over structure roll- roll cage and any door bars.
+Interior fittings, trim and bodywork may be locally modified to allow fitting of the safety roll-over structure, roll cage and any door bars.

 Cars running non-steel doors must be fitted with double door bars on the driver’s side, either crossed or parallel.